4ntoined/pokemonpy-package/log.md

 		* Electro Shot - 2-turn move that boosts Special Attack on first turn AND charges immediately in rain
 		* Hydro Steam/Psyblade - move-specific damage boost in Sun/on Electric Terrain
 		* Ruination/Nature's Madness/Super Fang - damage equal to half of target's remaining HP
-		* Shore Up - The user recovers more HP in sandstorm.
+		* Shore Up - The user recovers more HP in sandstorm
 	* Textwrap in move descriptions.
 	* [moves] main menu option prints descriptions of all moves.
 	* Add moves by name with Move Tutor
+* UPDATE: The saved party featured in [game demo](https://youtu.be/0SFg-sSOZBY?t=438) is now included in the package: src/pokemonpy/saves/demoteam.sav
 * FIXED: Psychic Terrain now protects grounded Pokémon from priority moves.
 * FIXED: Toxic used by Poison-types bypasses accuracy check to always hit.
 * TECHNICAL UPDATE: Readme is updated with more involved sample scripts.